Clewsy/scripts/README.md

 grab.sh - Uses rsync (to allow resume after interruption) to download a specified file from a remote server.

-chuck.sh - Very similar to grab.sh but used to upload to the remote server.
+chuck.sh - Very similar to grab.sh, but used to upload to the remote server.

 stuff.sh - Pulls and lists a bunch of useful (to me) info about the host (hardware, disks/mounts, OS, network).